...

 Ingredients

-• 1 ½ cups cooked black beans or red beans with a bit of the cooking liquid reserved
+• cups cooked red or black beans with some cooking liquid

 • 2 garlic cloves minced